mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 1:05:26

 So, that is the conclusion of the main subject in [Fukanzazengi](glossary#fukanzazengi).
 That's why [Dogen Zenji](glossary#dogen) says, if you do [zazen](glossary#zazen) according to [what] Dogen mentions, very naturally the [dharma](glossary#dharma) is manifesting itself, and from the first, [dullness](glossary#dullness) and [distraction](glossary#distraction) are struck aside.
 That is the meaning of zazen.
-We do [this] always.
+We do this always.

 By the zazen, if you believe “I should be happy,” or “I want to do something” – this is not real practice.
-You never find peace and harmony [this way] – because if you believe that, zazen is always something far from you.
-And also, not only zazen – you accept yourself [as an] unhappy person; so you yourself are also a person far from the real person, opposed to happiness or unhappiness.
-That's why it's pretty difficult [for people] to deal with you, and also it's very difficult [for you] to deal with zazen, and whatever you do.
+You never find peace and harmony this way, because if you believe that, zazen is always something far from you.
+And also, not only zazen – you accept yourself as an unhappy person; so you yourself are also a person far from the real person, opposed to happiness or unhappiness.
+That's why it's pretty difficult for people to deal with you, and also it's very difficult for you to deal with zazen, and whatever you do.
 So, that is not the practice for us.

 ##### 1:07:20 end of recording